dotnet/AspNetCore.Docs/aspnetcore/getting-started.md

 1. Install the [!INCLUDE[](~/includes/2.1-SDK.md)].

-2. Create a new ASP.NET Core project.

-   Open a command shell.
-Enter the following command:
+2. Create an ASP.NET Core project.
+Open a command shell and enter the following command:

     ```console
     dotnet new webapp -o aspnetcoreapp